 Paracetamol relieves pain.
-It also reduces fever.
+It also reduces raised body temperature (fever).

 You can take a dose of paracetamol every 4-6 hours if needed, but do not take more than four doses in any 24-hour period.

 Do not take with anything else which contains paracetamol.
 Talk to a doctor straightaway if you take too much paracetamol, even if you feel well.

 |Type of medicine||Painkiller|

 |Used for||Pain and fever (high temperature) in adults and children|

 |Also called||Alvedon®; Calpol®; Disprol®; Hedex®; Mandanol®; Medinol®; Panadol®|

 |Available as||Tablet, capsule, soluble tablet, 'melt-in-the-mouth' tablet, oral liquid, oral liquid sachets, suppository and injection|

 Paracetamol belongs to a group of medicines known as analgesics, or painkillers.
 It is used to relieve mild to moderate pain.
 It is also useful for lowering a raised temperature (fever), such as during a cold or after childhood immunisations.